wondmgezahu/ML-projects/README.md

 - Multilayer Perceptrons and Support Vector Machines
 - Gaussian Mixture Model-based clustering

-All projects were implemented using Python.
 For more details, please refer to the individual project folders